agrawalishan20/Gaze-Tracking-on-screen-/Pre-Trained/Readme.md

-Here are some pre-trained models with the respective training and testing data.
-I recorded my data in Pre-Trained model 2 through a **nose-cam**.
-People mostly use webcam so the Pre-trained model 1 might be a choice but not really reliable.
+Here are some pre-trained models with the respective training.
+I recorded my data in Pre-Trained model 2 through a **nose-cam** and models on Pre-Trained 1 are from **webcam**.
+People mostly use webcam so the Pre-trained model 1 might be a choice but not really reliable because it has to be according to the user.